eai-ag/embodiedai-helix-sdk/README.md

 # You might need to do : 'python -m pip install -e .' depending on your setup
 ```

+### Tips:
+- If you have an old version of pip, you may need to upgrade by doing
+`pip install --upgrade pip`
+- To install to a specific python version (say `python3`), then do `python3 -m pip install -e .`

 ## Hardware Setup

 Follow these steps to prepare the robot: